Electronic and structural properties of Rh- and Pd-based kagome layered shandites from first principles: Conclusions and Discussion

 We interpret the above results to indicate that electronic correlations can drive structural instabilities in specific shandites, specifically in \RhTlS{} and \PdSnSe{}.
-However, moving the van Hove points at the F or L points to the Fermi level in other shandites, including \PdSnS{}, \PdPbS{}, and \RhSnSe{}, does not result in a structural transition, implying that additional effects may play a role.
-To capture these, it may be necessary to include the effect of the motion of the apical chalcogen ions or the impact of electronic interactions on the electronic and phononic spectra through, e.g., DFT$+U$ calculations.
-Nevertheless, the fact that the structural transitions in \RhTlS{} and \PdSnSe{} vanish when the electronic smearing is increased is evidence that the electronic degrees of freedom are driving the transition.
+However, moving the van Hove points at the F or L points to the Fermi level in other shandites, including \PdSnS{}, \PdPbS{}, and \RhSnSe{}, does not result in a structural transition.
+This implies that the electron-phonon coupling plays an important role in driving the structural transition, in line with the results of Ref.~\cite{Johannes2008Fermi}.
+To capture these, it may be necessary to include the effect of the motion of the apical chalcogen ions.
+Nevertheless, the fact that the structural transitions in \RhTlS{} and \PdSnSe{} vanish when the electronic smearing is increased is evidence that the electronic degrees of freedom are important for the transition.
 This is further supported by the fact that the transitions occur once the van Hove points are moved to the Fermi level.

+Our results provide a survey of the electronic and structural properties of a large family of shandite materials.
+We provide indications based on first-principles calculations that it may be fertile to look for the shandite structure in Pd$_3$(In,Sn)$_2$Ch$_2$ and in Rh$_3$(In,Sn,Tl)$_2$Se$_2$, and that many of the shandites surveyed should remain free from structural instabilities up to high pressures.
 We hope these theoretical results will engender future experiments on the shandite compounds.
-As we have shown here, these materials host a promising interplay between lattice vibrations and correlated electrons driven by the unique kagome structure.
+As we have shown here, these materials host an interesting interplay between lattice vibrations and correlated electrons driven by the electron-phonon coupling in this kagome-layered structure.